beginning of content

 Neuroendocrine cancers can be difficult to find.
 If your doctor is concerned you have a neuroendocrine cancer, they may:

-You might have a test where a camera is used to look in your lungs (bronchoscopy), or bowel (endoscopy), or scans to look for the tumour and to check whether it has spread.
-A sample of tissue (a biopsy) may be taken from the suspected tumour for testing to confirm if it is a neuroendocrine cancer.
+You might have a test where a camera is used to look in your lungs (bronchoscopy), or bowel (endoscopy).
+Also imaging scans to look for the tumour and to check whether it has spread.
+A sample of tissue (a biopsy) may be taken from the suspected tumour to test if it's a neuroendocrine cancer.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.